segeljakt/swag/README.md

 # API

+## Out-of-Order API (w/ Associativity)

+> **Definition 1.**
+> Let(⊗, 1) be a binary operator from a monoid and its identity.
+The out-of-order sliding-window aggregation (OoO SWAG) ADT is to maintain a time-ordered sliding window (t1, v1) … (tn, vn), ti < ti+1, supporting the following operations:

+> — insert(t: Time, v: Agg) checks whether t is already in the window, i.e., whether there is an i such that t = ti.
+If so, it replaces vi by (ti, vi) by (ti,vi⊗v).
+Otherwise, it inserts v into the window at the appropriate location.

+> — evict(t: Time) checks whether t is in the window, i.e., whether there is an i such that t=ti.
+If so, it removes ti from the window.
+Otherwise, it does nothing.

+> — query(): Agg combines the values in time order using the ⊗ operator.
+In other words, it returns v1 ⊗ … ⊗ vn if the window is non-empty, or 1 if empty.

+## In-Order API

+> **Definition 1.**
-> Definition 1.
-Let(⊗, 1) be a binary operator from a monoid and its identity.
+> Let(⊗, 1) be a binary operator from a monoid and its identity.
 The out-of-order sliding-window aggregation (OoO SWAG) ADT is to maintain a time-ordered sliding window (t1, v1) … (tn, vn), ti < ti+1, supporting the following operations:

 > — insert(t: Time, v: Agg) checks whether t is already in the window, i.e., whether there is an i such that t = ti.
 If so, it replaces vi by (ti, vi) by (ti,vi⊗v).
 Otherwise, it inserts v into the window at the appropriate location.

 > — evict(t: Time) checks whether t is in the window, i.e., whether there is an i such that t=ti.
 If so, it removes ti from the window.
 Otherwise, it does nothing.

 > — query(): Agg combines the values in time order using the ⊗ operator.
 In other words, it returns v1 ⊗ … ⊗ vn if the window is non-empty, or 1 if empty.

 # Problems